Learn the steps and strategies that you can apply in creating a great SEO content in 2021.

 Simply enter your topic in the search bar, and it will show you all the related keywords with the important metrics; search volume, cost per click, competition, and value.

-If you hover to the ‘Popular Questions’, you can discover not only the questions that relate to your topic but also the answer!
+If you hover to the ‘Popular Questions,’ you can discover the questions that relate to your topic and the answer!

-For example, when someone searches “straws”, it could mean anything; why straws are banned, what are straws made of, cheap plastic straws and so on.
+For example, when someone searches “straws,” it could mean anything; why plastic straws should be banned, reusable drinking straws, plastic straws, and so on.

 The search engine doesn’t really know what the searchers are looking for, so they offer wide topic options for you to refine.